A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Discussion

 Several important topics were not covered in this tutorial but are now briefly mentioned for completeness: \begin{enumerate} \item In many scientific contexts, the model fit to the data is an approximation, and this approximation can introduce systematic error.
 For example,~\cite{brynjarsdottir2014} gives an example of a model for work that always predicts less than the actual work.
 A possible explanation for this systematic discrepancy is that the model to be calibrated is missing a friction term.
 This model discrepancy is then modeled using a Gaussian process, which is also inferred while performing Bayesian calibration.
-The shock wave-particle velocity data considered here are linear, as indicated by the $R^2$ values close to one, so that this source of error did not require consideration.
+The shock wave-particle velocity data considered here is linear, as indicated by the $R^2$ values close to one, so that this source of error did not require consideration.
 However, other shock wave-particle velocity datasets in~\cite{marsh1980} are non-linear and could be analyzed with this Gaussian process model approach. \item The particle velocity measurements were assumed to be known exactly, but it is possible to account for particle velocity measurement error in the Bayesian modeling and calibration framework.
-The resulting posterior distribution is no longer available in closed-form, but it can be sampled from using MCMC; see~\citet[Ch.
+The resulting posterior distribution is no longer available in closed form, but it can be sampled from using MCMC; see~\citet[Ch.
 9]{carroll2006} for details and examples.
-In general, the effect of observing particle velocities with measurement error will be to flatten the regression line, which is called attenuation~\cite[Ch.
-3]{carroll2006}. \cite{celliers2005} provides a non-Bayesian analysis of systematic uncertainty in impedance matching experiments. \item A common criticism of Bayesian analysis is that it is subjective in the sense that the analyst chooses the prior distribution, and different results can be obtained with different prior distributions.
-This issue can be mitigated by performing a prior sensitivity analysis, as discussed in a different context in~\citet[Sec.
-5.9]{gelman2020}, for example.
-For our purposes, a prior sensitivity analysis could investigate the posterior distribution of $\beta$ assuming a normal prior distribution on $\beta$ with a large variance.
-The difficulty with assuming a normal prior distribution on $\beta$ is specifying the mean of the distribution, which we effectively avoided by choosing a non-informative prior distribution. \item If a shock wave-particle velocity dataset includes a phase change, then the relationship between the velocities may be piecewise linear with the change in slope occurring at the phase change.
+In general, the effect of observing particle velocities with measurement error will be to flatten the regression line, which is called attenuation~\citep[Ch.
+3]{carroll2006}. \cite{celliers2005} provide a non-Bayesian analysis of systematic uncertainty in impedance matching experiments. \item A common criticism of Bayesian analysis is that it is subjective in the sense that the analyst chooses the prior distribution, and different results can be obtained with different prior distributions.
+Nonetheless, being able to select a prior distribution is helpful when there is limited data or when there is subject matter expertise that can be brought into the analysis.
+The criticism can also be mitigated by performing a prior sensitivity analysis, as discussed in a different context in~\citet[Sec.
+5.9]{gelman2020}.
+For example, as shown in Fig.~\ref{fig:posterior_beta_informative}, the posterior mean of $\beta$ under an informative prior distribution on $\beta$ can be far from the prior mean but close to the least squares estimate.
+This indicates that the posterior distributions shown in the figure are driven by the data and not the prior distributions.
+In general, the difficulty with assuming a normal prior distribution on $\beta$ is specifying the mean of the distribution, which we effectively avoided by choosing a non-informative prior distribution. \item If a shock wave-particle velocity dataset includes a phase change, then the relationship between the velocities may be piecewise linear with the change in slope occurring at the phase change.
 Bayesian methods can still be used to calibrate this model by including both slopes and the location of the change in slope in the set of unknown parameters, and then sampling the posterior distribution of these parameters using MCMC.
 See Fig.~16 in~\cite{duvall1977} for an example of shock wave-particle velocity data that suggests a phase transition due to a deviation from linearity at large shock wave velocities. \item This paper assumed that shock wave velocity was linearly related to particle velocity, but quadratic and cubic models can also be found in the literature.
 For example,~\cite{root2019} fit a model that is cubic in particle velocity,